etcd-io/etcd/Documentation/op-guide/configuration.md

 + env variable: ETCD_PEER_CA_FILE

 ### --peer-cert-file
 + Path to the peer server TLS cert file.
+This is the cert for peer-to-peer traffic, used both for server and client.
 + default: ""
 + env variable: ETCD_PEER_CERT_FILE

 ### --peer-key-file
 + Path to the peer server TLS key file.
+This is the key for peer-to-peer traffic, used both for server and client.
 + default: ""
 + env variable: ETCD_PEER_KEY_FILE